 Alas, if they were still the only ones doing this, and at a slightly less frequent rate, I’d likely have no beef, and you wouldn’t be reading this article.
 That, however, is not the case, as more than a few new kids on the block have taken to bundling.
 “The more the merrier!”, some might say – me, I’m gonna go with “not exactly”.

-Discounts are a wonderful thing, especially those that get you 5 (or more) video games for next-to-nothing.
-Although at this rate, severe issues are bound to occur, some of which have already begun rearing their ugly heads.
+Discounts are a wonderful thing, especially those that get you 5 (or more) video games for next to nothing.
+However, at this rate, severe issues are bound to occur, some of which have already begun rearing their ugly heads.
 Remember when the best deals were on Steam, Desura, GOG.com, GamersGate and other digital storefronts, offering upwards of 75% off?
 There used to be a time when people saw this to be an amazing – if not the best – deal.

 Those days are long gone, replaced by bundles, each of which features so many games that the price tag of each title is not even a dollar!
 Why is this a problem, you ask?
 Well, in theory, it really isn’t – not for the customers anyway.
 But at some point, the developers – more than anyone else – are going to feel the effect of bundle fatigue.
 That right there is genuine cause for concern, regarding the current state of video game bundles.